sa4s-serc/HarmonE/README.md

 To simulate dta drift in your traffic flow data, you can use the `tools/induce_drift.py` script.
 This script allows you to interactively define drift regions and specify the magnitude of drift via scale and shift adjustments.
 The process is visualized with before-and-after plots for easy comparison.

+> Note: The HarmonE framework can be used without drift induction—this script is optional for robustness testing.

 **Steps:**

 1. **Prepare the Data:**